tjd-dev/vapor1994/README.md

 ## Usage

 To install Vapor1994 on your micro.blog site, just use this repository's URL in the Design section of your site.
+You might also find it listed in the Plug-ins Directory at micro.blog.

 ## Author